redbadger/crux/docs/src/part-1/basic_app.md

 Actually _doing_ all those things is the job of the Shell, the core can only _ask_ for them to be done.

-This makes the core portable between platforms, and, importantly, really easy to test.
+This makes the core portable between platforms, and, importantly, very easy to test.
 It also separates the intent – the "functional" requirements – from the implementation of the side-effects and the "non-functional" requirements (NFRs).